 Join us February 18 -20 for the Annual Lilly Conference – Newport Beach!

-The 2016 plenary presenters have not yet been announced.
+The 2016 plenary presenters are being confirmed.
 Please check back later for more information.

 Participants come from across the United States, representing nearly every discipline found in higher education.
 Participants represent faculty and administrators at various stages in their academic careers, ranging from post-doctoral positions, adjunct faculty, new faculty, mid-career faculty, seasoned faculty, and even emeritus faculty.
 The overarching conference theme is “Evidence-Based Teaching and Learning,” offering tracks and sub themes including: